SarthakS97/NammaYatriNoMap/README.md

 6. If you want to proceed, click Book Now

 # Disclaimer
 This project is only a demo.
-It is just to showcase how to use navigation in a mobility app without the use of Google Maps API.
+It is to showcase how to use navigation in a mobility app without the use of Google Maps API.
 Infact the website doesn't even have a backend.
 The variables are stored in localStorage and displayed on a different page.

+## Some notes for production
+When it is to be deployed, the location data filled by the user can be stored in a database.
+The driver will see a list of bookings (queried from the database) nearby.
+To connect the users with the nearby driver, navigator.geolocation.getcurrentposition() on the driver's phone can be used.